ignacy/woda/README.md

 ```

-This kind tests are very similar to what you could write using capybara, you could probably extract
+This kind of tests are very similar to what you could write using capybara.
+You could probably extract
-some common code out of those scenarios, although I wouldn't do that, if the scenario gets to long
+some common code out of those scenarios, although I wouldn't do that.
+If the scenario gets to long
 to read easily - in most cases it means that it's just to long, and the user wouldn't feel comfortable
 using it.
+And some duplication in tests like that is good for docummentation.

-But since there are situations where common steps should be extracted, woda provides you with a `defstep` macro.
+But since there are situations where common steps should be extracted, woda provides a `defstep` macro.
 Here's an example:

 ```clojure